longcipher/nudeploy/README.md

 ## Idempotency strategy

 - Files are uploaded only if remote checksum differs
+- Optional chmod is enforced after sync (with sudo) when `chmod` is set on an item
 - Systemd daemon-reload runs only when unit changed
 - Service is enabled once if not enabled
 - Service is restarted only when changes detected (or restart mode forces it)